xealits/TopTaus/Readme.txt

 - move all 234.s in the code (TauDileptonTableBuilder in particular) to the value from SampleProcessor (or move the xsecs to CommonDefinitions, better)
 - apply method to jerunc
 - vstrings in physicsAnalysisParSets_cfg.py for pileup syst
-- Fix multiplicity plots for lead/sublead/subsublead jets
-- Fix HistogramPlotter to read LUM from commondefinitions
-- Substitute random smearing for JER with smearing by genPt (it's the recommended method and should be faster, since it does not call the random() function) (almost done: it just needs to be applied to the CutflowAnalyzer)

 - move path of plots output directory to command line or cfg file.

-- btagmulticorrected splitting by leadjet/nlj/nnlj

 - split JEC uncertainty sources into the 16 components.
 - scripts/getTriggers.hs: implement running through sh getTriggers.sh PARS, in order to allow to choose at runtime whether to print the prescales table or just the triggers